giangnguyen2412/giangnguyen2412.github.io/_pages/book.md

 - 1Q84, Kafka on the shore: They are representatives of Murakami writing style: surrealism, fiction, reverie.
 The structure is like The 100-Year-Old Man Who Climbed Out the Window and Disappeared.
 You'd feel uncomfortable at first but impossible to put it down later.

 - South of the Border, West of the Sun; Norwegian wood; Sputnik Sweetheart: You waste a life to pursue a love that never belongs to you.
-Painful, suffering and drowning to loneliness
+Painful, suffering and drowning to loneliness.

-- A wild sheep chase, The Wind-Up Bird Chronicle: Divorced men without strange journeys
+- A wild sheep chase, The Wind-Up Bird Chronicle: Divorced men without strange journeys.

-- Men without Women: The loneliness of men, I love Scheherazade
+- Men without Women: The loneliness of men, I love Scheherazade.

 - Colorless Tsukuru Tazaki and His Years of Pilgrimage: Like No longer of Dazai Osamu, an extreme isolation